aarkanov/karateFramework/README.md

 ### Command Line Utility
 * getArg(): allows any argument passed  via the command line with -D at run time to be retrieved and used in a script

+### Database Utility
+* readValue(String query): returns a single object from a database i.e. get ID of certain row
+* readRow(String query): returns a row from a database
+* readRows(String query): returns multiple rows from database
+* executeChangeStatement(String query): executes database updates such as INSERT, UPDATE, DELETE

 ### Date Time Utility
 * getFormattedDate(): returns date in yyyy-MM-dd format
 * getFormattedTime(): returns time in HH:mm:ss format